mysema/hki-alueittain/map-prototype/README.md

 What is this?
 =============

+This is a pre-packaged description of the technology used to build the Helsinki alueittain map prototype.
+See [prototype.md] for an overview of the actual prototype.

-This is a simple HTML prototype written in ERB that is designed to be viewed with Serve.
+The Helsinki alueittain map prototype is designed to be viewed with Serve.

 What is Serve?
 Serve is an open-source rapid prototyping framework for Web applications.
 It makes it easy to prototype functionality without writing a